This is our second post in our journey through Revelation.

 The first message of comfort this exalted King Jesus speaks to his suffering churches is “Do not be afraid” (1:17).
 Why not be afraid?
 Because this exalted, glorified, All-mighty King Jesus is with you, and for you.
 He is not distant or disinterested.
 He is with you, knows what you face, and cares for you.
-What’s more comforting is that he has met the greatest this world can do to you (death), and conquered the grave, holding “the keys to death and Hades in (his) hands” as eternal comfort to his followers.
+What’s more comforting is that he has met with the worst this world can throw at you (death), and conquered the grave, holding “the keys to death and Hades in (his) hands” as eternal comfort to his followers.

 “Sounds great, but I don’t see it (yet)”

 For a church in an uncertain, harsh world, these introductory words brought so much peace.
 The All-powerful, Ever-living Lord, is among his people, promising to fulfil his long-awaited prophecy to eradicate evil from the earth and establish his reign of eternal peace – as it was in Eden.

 But how is Christ working out his Great Restoration if it seems that this world is ruled by evil through violence, seduction and deception?
 For that answer, we are invited to look from God’s perspective, to “Come up here” (4:1).
 But first, the Lord will encourage and exhort each congregation (unpacking the church’s battle against evil), thus revealing Jesus’ intimate knowledge and care for each community of believers (Chapters 2-3).

 Quick links to full THE END Revelation Series posts

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26

 25 thoughts on “The End?
 Do not fear”